home

 I was asked to conduct three artist residencies at Roberto Clemente High School, through the Museum of Contemporary Art; and programs at local community centers and at Chicago Public Housing Units, through several Neighborhood Arts Assistance Program Grants.

 I have created several temporary public art projects.
-Two addressing community issues were funded by Community Arts Assistance Program grants and a Regional Artist Project Program grant.
+Two addressed community issues were funded by Community Arts Assistance Program grants and a Regional Artist Project Program grant.
 The first piece, entitled Installation on Division, was displayed in 1991-1992 and dealt with cultural, social and economic divisions.

 The second piece, SPIRAL: The Life of Lucy E. Parsons in Chicago, 1873-1942, was installed from 1995-2004 on Chicago Park District property in Wicker Park It was donated to the park in 1997.